sketchbooks99/PRayGround/README.md

 7. Open the `OptiX-Raytracer.sln` solution file in the build directory.

 8. Execute `Build Solution` in the IDE.
-When compile succeeded, executive file will be created in `build/bin/Debug or Release`.
+When compile succeeded, the execution file will be created in the `build/bin/Debug or Release` directory.
 You also can run the ray tracer by setting the `oprt` project as start up project.

 ## Mac
 Not supported.